List of New Jersey Devils general managers

-The New Jersey Devils are a professional ice hockey team based in Newark, New Jersey, United States.
+The New Jersey Devils are a professional ice hockey team based in Newark, New Jersey.
 They are members of the Metropolitan Division of the National Hockey League's (NHL) Eastern Conference.
 The Devils franchise has been a part of the NHL since 1974, when the team entered the league as the Kansas City Scouts.
 Two years later, they moved to Denver, Colorado, and became the Colorado Rockies.
 The team stayed there until 1982, when they moved to New Jersey.
-The team has had four general managers since the franchise moved to New Jersey.
+The team has had six general managers since the franchise moved to New Jersey.